ionic-team/ionic-docs/src/pages/angular/slides.md

 | ionSlideTransitionEnd   | transitionEnd              |
 | ionSlidesDidLoad        | init                       |

-All events available in Swiper Angular can be found at https://swiperjs.com/angular#swiper-events.
+All events available in Swiper Angular can be found at <a href="https://swiperjs.com/angular#swiper-events" target="_blank" rel="noopener noreferrer">https://swiperjs.com/angular#swiper-events</a>.

 ## Methods